Pavel-Hrdina/Zettlkasten/SLIP-BOX/Software.md

 ---

 Software is set of computer instruction that execute tasks on the computer.
 It helps with simplifying the use of a computer for non technical people and people who are not [ Programming](Programming.md).
 There are two main categories [Application](Application) and [System Software](System%20Software) There is lot of different categories for software for example other software includes [Drivers](Drivers) and [Midlleware](Midlleware).

-## Personal attachment
+## Personal Attachment

 Know this and you know what is it that computers do.